Moment problems related to intrinsic characterizations of the moment functionals: Abstract

 \section{Abstract}

-In this paper, we consider linear functionals defined on a unital commutative real algebra $A$ and establish characterizations for moment functionals on compact sets of characters that depend only on the given functional.
-For example, we obtain a characterization of a moment functional on a product of symmetric intervals, in which we do not assume that the functional is positive semidefinite but positive on a semiring of $A$, and a characterization of a moment functional that is a solution to the moment problem on a product of arbitrary intervals.
+In this paper we consider linear functionals on an unital commutative $\mathbb R$-algebra.
+Recently has been established a characterization for moment functionals, on compact sets of characters, depending only on the given functionals.

+In this paper, we establish alternative characterizations.
+For example, we obtain a characterization of a moment functional on a product of symmetric intervals in which we do not assume that the functional is positive semidefinite but positive on an Archimedean semiring, and a characterization of a moment functional for which the compact support of the representing measure is a subset of the support of the representing measure in the characterization mentioned at the beginning of the abstract.

+We also establish a characterization of a moment functional which is positive on a Archimedean cone.

-We also prove a Positivstellensatz for an archimedean cone, which is neither a quadratic module nor a semiring.
+In connection with the above characterization we prove a Positivstellensatz for an Archimedean cone, which is neither a quadratic module nor a semiring.

+At the end of the paper we consider an unital commutative semigroup $S$ with involution and characterize moment functions on compact sets of characters of $S$.